About My Room/The Residence Halls

-Money that you put on your ID to use at campus venues is called Auxiliary Points (Aux Points).
-Aux Points rollover from year to year.
-Once Aux Points are added to your ID, they cannot be removed until you use them or until you permanently leave the college.
-Aux Points cannot be cashed in for cash.
-Any Aux Points left on your ID after you graduate will be returned to you via check post-Commencement.
+Money that you put on your ID to use at campus venues is called Mac Money.
+Mac Money rolls over from year to year.
+Once Mac Money is added to your ID, it cannot be removed until you use it or until you permanently leave the college.
+Mac Money cannot be cashed in for cash.
+Any Mac Money left on your ID after you graduate will be returned to you via check post-Commencement.

 - Atrium Market – subs & soup

 - Café Mac – you can purchase meals for family and friends

 - Highlander Store – bookstore, convenience store, Macalester apparel

 - Information Desk – discounted bus passes and movie theater tickets, fax service, tickets to Mac-sponsored off-campus event